-(1) Share-based Awards were made under the Purchase Plan (as defined hereinafter) and the PSU Plan (as defined hereinabove).
-The Corporation granted PSUs pursuant to the PSU Plan during the fiscal years ended March 31, 2015 and March 31, 2016.
-Value of Share-based Awards represents the Corporation's contribution under the Purchase Plan and the PSU grant date value on August 15, 2014 for the fiscal year ended March 31, 2015 and on June 15, 2015 for the fiscal year ended March 31, 2016.
-The PSU grant date value is equal to the number of PSUs granted multiplied by the VWAP during the five trading days preceding the grant date of the Common Shares (FY 2015: \$11.34; FY 2016: \$10.68).
+(1) Share-based Awards were made under the Purchase Plan (as defined hereinafter) and the PSU Plan.
+The Corporation granted PSUs pursuant to the PSU Plan during the fiscal years ended March 31, 2015, March 31, 2016 and March 31, 2017.
+Value of Share-based Awards represents the Corporation's contribution under the Purchase Plan and the PSU grant date value on August 15, 2014 for the fiscal year ended March 31, 2015; on June 15, 2015 for the fiscal year ended March 31, 2016 and on June 2, 2016 for the fiscal year ended March 31, 2017.
+The PSU grant date value is equal to the number of PSUs granted multiplied by the VWAP during the five trading days preceding the grant date of the Common Shares (fiscal 2015: \$11.34; fiscal 2016: \$10.68; fiscal 2017: \$15.07).
 These amounts do not reflect the current value of the PSUs or the value, if any, that may be received when the PSUs are vested.

-(2) Value of options is theoretical-expected values calculated at the date of grant using the binomial lattice model assuming a 4.5 year expected life, expected volatility of 40% based on the Cor poration history, expected forfeiture, no expected dividend distribution and a compounded risk-free rate of 0.5%.
+(2) Value of options is theoretical-expected values calculated at the date of grant using the binomial lattice model assuming a 3.9 year expected life, expected volatility of 38% based on the Corporation's history, expected forfeiture, no expected dividend distribution and a compounded risk-free rate of 0.6%.

-(3) These amounts represent annual bonuses as more fully described under the heading "Compensation Discussion and Analysis-Annual Incentive Compensation" elsewhere in this Circular.
+(3) These amounts represent annual bonuses as more fully described under the heading "Compensation Discussion and Analysis- Annual Incentive Compensation" elsewhere in this Circular.

 (4) All other compensation includes other benefits related to car usage or allowance, tax equalization payments and others.
-It also includes special remuneration, following the APPH acquisition and the Boeing Contract.